J1410T/J1410T/README.md

 Hello!
 I'm Phung Tran Mai Ha, you can call me Jane, a passionate and motivated aspiring software developer looking to kick-start my career through an internship opportunity.
 I'm committed to learning and contributing in the world of technology.

 🌍 I'm currently pursuing my Information Technology - Front End - at FPT University, and my journey into the world of programming began during my studies.
-I'm excited about:

-- 💡 [Specific projects or coursework that showcase your skills]
-- 🌐 [Any relevant internships or projects you've worked on]

 I'm deeply committed to personal and professional growth.
 GitHub is my platform for sharing my coding journey, collaborating on exciting projects, and connecting with like-minded individuals.
 I'm eager to contribute to open-source projects and actively expand my knowledge.